Icinga/icingaweb2-module-jira/doc/03-Configuration.md

 ```

 The `port` and `path` settings are optional, protocol is always HTTPS.
 The
-given user needs permissions to create (and show) issues in at least one JIRA
+given user needs permissions to create (and show) issues in at least one Jira
 project.

 If you want to have links pointing back to your Icinga Installation in your
-JIRA issues, you need to fill the `url` setting.
+Jira issues, you need to fill the `url` setting.

 The `ui` section allows to optionally pre-select a specific project and/or a
 specific issue type in the "Create New Issue" form.
 Please note that those